skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 miners.
 He dug the first shafts and the land should be his.
 This is why they attacked the Alidians.

-Finally Eomer get back to the subect of the supplies they need to steal.
+Finally Eomer get back to the subject of the supplies they need to steal.

 Gereg draws a quick map of his house.